clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/reporting/standard-reports/planning-unit-reports.md

    As above, standardized to a full-time employee.

 - **Vacation Statistics**
-  Sum of all holidays per employee in hours and days for all activities of type _Vacation_.
+  Sum of all vacation days per employee in hours and days for all activities of type _Vacation_.

 - **Vacation Statistics with Total Amount Column**
-   Sum of all holidays per employee in hours and days, both overall and per vacation.
+   Sum of all vacation days per employee in hours and days, both overall and per vacation.
 - **Vacation Statistics with Full-Time Equivalent**
    As above, standardized to a full-time employee.